rizkyr117h/rizkyr117h/README.md

-### Hi there 👋 my name is Rizky Ramdhan Nugraga but you can call me iki😁.
+### Hi there 👋 my name is Rizky Ramdhan Nugraha but you can call me iki😁.

 I'm a a undergraduate Software Engineering Student.

-Here are some ideas to get you started:

 - 🌱 I’m currently learning at University and Bangkit Academy
 - 💬 Ask me about Anything 😄